Ale-JRD/Trads/content/post/index-T1.md

 In a way— this could be seen as him switching to a defensive approach.

-[…Gio.]
+「…Gio.」

-[Ou.]
+「Ou.」

-[While facing this guy, I’m strangely feeling like there’s something out of place.]
+「While facing this guy, I’m strangely feeling like there’s something out of place.」

-[Something’s out of place?]
+「Something’s out of place?」

-[I don’t know what the cause is yet though… It’s possible I’m just guessing wrongly.]
+「I don’t know what the cause is yet though… It’s possible I’m just guessing wrongly.」

 Gio snorted.

-[Intuition’s important.
-Especially… when it’s the intuition of a skilled warrior.]
+「Intuition’s important.
+Especially… when it’s the intuition of a skilled warrior.」

 (Fumu…)